Course Catalog

 5 units

 Examination of community activism to address health issues: examples are drawn from a range of concerns, e.g., environmental racism, prison conditions, feminist health matters, the AIDS epidemic, violence, and alcoholism.
 Special attention is given to the social frameworks of health and to the utilization of social and political strategies for improving community well-being.
-(Formerly course 110.)
+Enrollment limited to 60.

 CMMU 161